cseanburns/research-notebook/source/_posts/2013-07-25-peerj-lit-review-2.markdown

 mechanism (i.e., rejection).

 The above is an important consideration in evaluating PeerJ's reviews.
-Their (stated in the FAQ, I believe) is an acceptance rate of around 70%.
+Their (stated in the FAQ, I believe) acceptance rate is around 70%.
 Based on the above idea of quality control mechanism as a function, PeerJ editors, we can predict, will spend more time working with authors rather than outright rejecting manuscripts.

-For elite journals, the above process becomes more competitive but in the tier of other elite journals.
+For elite journals, the above process becomes more competitive, but in the tier of other elite journals.

 Competition is also between editors and authors.